 Quotes to Note

-An assortment of quotes on relevant subjects
+A random walk assortment of quotes on relevant subjects

 “Nothing is more certainly written in the book of fate than that these people are to be free.
 Nor is it less certain that the two races, equally free, cannot live in the same government.
 Nature, habit, opinion has drawn indelible lines of distinction between them.”